garylvov/back_massage_bot/README.md

 # Motion Planning on Massage Candidate Regions

-We basically sample points on the back region (split into further regions from the YOLO bbx with a simple heuristic), order them from left to right and from top down, and then plan a position offset by the massage gun tip to the arm planning frame.
+We basically sample points on the back region (split into further regions from the YOLO bbx with a simple heuristic), order them from left to right and from top down, and then plan to each point (with a position offset from the massage gun tip to the arm planning frame.)
 We have to do some niave gravity compensation: with a stronger arm this step would not needed.

-We also add collision objects to the scene from the ```all.scene``` package from the ROS workspace, adjusted to ensure maximum safety.
+We also add collision objects to the scene from the ```all.scene``` description from the ROS workspace, adjusted to ensure maximum safety.

 # Extrinsic Determination (Depth Camera to Robot Transform, and Massage Gun to Robot Transform)